Our Staff

 Lieutenant Buck married his wife, Emily Buck, of Westerville, Ohio in 2021.

-Marine Officer Instructor: ratsamy.may@yale.edu
+Marine Officer Instructor | sumer.johnson@yale.edu